icopy-site/awesome/docs/awesome/awesome-symfony.md

 * [BazingaJsTranslationBundle](https://github.com/willdurand/BazingaJsTranslationBundle) - A pretty nice way to expose your Symfony2 translation messages to your client applications.
 * [JMSI18nRoutingBundle](http://jmsyst.com/bundles/JMSI18nRoutingBundle) - Bundle for multilingual websites to support international routes.
 * [JMSTranslationBundle](http://jmsyst.com/bundles/JMSTranslationBundle) - Translate your website with ease - extract messages & translate them via a web-based UI.
-* [LexikTranslationBundle](https://github.com/lexik/LexikTranslationBundle) - Allows to import translation files content into the database and provide a GUI to edit translations.
 * [LuneticsLocaleBundle](https://github.com/lunetics/LocaleBundle) - Guess the visitor’s locale from different parameters.
 * [TimezoneBundle](https://github.com/lunetics/TimezoneBundle) - Serverside Timezone detection.
 * [TranslationFormBundle](https://github.com/a2lix/TranslationFormBundle) - Translation field to facilitate the use of the Translatable Doctrine extension.